The American Story

 What You Will See

-- Original artifacts displayed: William Stone’s 1823 Declaration of Independence engraving; the Louisiana Purchase; various presidential state gifts; patents including those for the light bulb, the airplane, and the Barbie doll.
+- Original artifacts displayed: William Stone’s 1823 Declaration of Independence engraving; the Louisiana Purchase; various presidential state gifts; patents including those for Velcro, the artificial heart, and the Zamboni.

-- Interacting with AI: Visitors to the National Archives Museum will encounter interactive, digital stations.
+- Interacting with Artificial Intelligence (AI): Visitors to the National Archives Museum will encounter interactive, digital stations.
 At these stations, they can use AI to explore millions of records within the National Archives fully customized to their interests and personalize their visit.

 - Immersive Media: The exhibits will feature immersive mediascapes created with original photographs, videos, oral histories and musical scores.